 To make augmented reality objects real, they need to adopt the same lightning dynamics as like the real-world scene in which they are placed.
 Both these overcome this obstacle by utilizing the process called lighting estimation.
 Lighting estimation analyzes the ambient light which is sensed by the camera for applying photorealistic rendering of virtual objects.

-Apart from these fundamental technologies, every AR tool kit is packed with features that make use of proprietary technology.
+Apart from these fundamental technologies, every AR tool kit comes with features that make use of proprietary technology.
 For e.g. on iPhone X, there is a TrueDepth Camera, while on some Android devices, there is a Projec Tango.

 Other Advanced Features in AR Development